 We cooked our tin of sweetened condense milk for 2 hours and found the consistency and taste just right.
 If you want to leave it a bit longer you can, the colour will be deeper and the dulce de leche thicker.

 Once the time is up, let it cool for a few minutes, then open the tin.
-Pour the dulce de leche in a jar and use when required.
+Pour the dulce de leche in a jar and use when you plate up the dessert.
 It keeps well refrigerated for at least two weeks or if left in the unopened can, upto 2 months!

 AS A NOTE: Make sure not to use evaporated milk as it will not work the same.
-One tin of 400g (14 oz) sweetened condensed milk makes about 250g (1 cup) dulce de leche.
+One tin of 400g (14 oz) sweetened condensed milk makes about 250g (1 cup) dulce de leche which was plenty for making 4 desserts.

-For this dessert, we caramelize the bananas in only butter.
+For this dulce de leche recipe, we caramelize the bananas in only butter.
 Considering bananas are already naturally sweet and we are using other sweet components in the dessert, we deliberately left the sugar out completely and instead added grated lime zest to enhance the flavour of the caramelized bananas.

 To start, cut the bananas in slices at an angle.
 Over medium high heat, melt butter in a thick bottomed frying pan.
 When the butter has melted, add the bananas and increase the heat to high.